dotnet/arcade/Documentation/CorePackages/Publishing.md

     ```

 1. Queue a build for your test branch
 1. Once the Build and Validate Build Assets stages complete, the *Publish Using Darc* stage should execute and publish the packages to the feed during the `Publish Using Darc` job.
 [Maestro Promotion Pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750) is a pipeline used to publish the packages to the target channel.
-The job informs that a new build has been triggered in the promotion pipeline, and once it succeeds the build will be in the channel.. `Publish Using Darc` job calls [`darc add-build-to-channel`](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) which inturn queues a new build in Maestro Promotion Pipeline and waits for promotion to complete.
+The job informs that a new build has been triggered in the promotion pipeline, and once it succeeds the build will be in the channel.
+The `Publish Using Darc` job calls [`darc add-build-to-channel`](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) which waits until a build of the promotion pipeline publishes the assets.

 ### Checksum generation